codehsbooks/apjava/Programming-with-Karel/how-to-indent-your-code.md

 # How to Indent Your Code
 Indentations are an important part of your program's structure.
+Without proper indentations, your code will look messy and be hard to read.